-If you hit your ball into a water hazard, you may play the ball as it lies without grounding your club or:
+If you hit your ball into a penalty area, you may play the ball as it lies or:

 - play another ball at the spot from which the original ball was last played, taking a one stroke penalty; or

-- drop a ball behind the water hazard keeping the point where your ball last crossed the margin of the hazard in line with the hole and the spot where you drop the ball.
+- drop a ball behind the penalty area keeping the point where your ball last crossed the margin of the penalty area in line with the hole and the spot where you drop the ball.
 There is again a one stroke penalty; or

-- If the hazard is marked with red stakes, you may also drop a ball outside the water hazard within two club-lengths of and not nearer the hole than where it last crossed the margin of the hazard, or at a point on the opposite side of the margin.
+- If it is a red penalty area, you may also drop a ball outside the penalty area within two club-lengths of and not nearer the hole than where it last crossed the margin of the hazard, or at a point on the opposite side of the margin.

 Taking a drop

 There are some instances under the Rules of Golf where you can pick up the ball and relocate it – sometimes with a penalty and sometimes without a penalty.
-To drop the ball, you must stand upright, hold the ball at shoulder height and arms length and drop it.
+A ball must be dropped straight down from knee height.
+“Knee height” means the height of a player’s knee when in a standing position.
+But the player does not have to be in a standing position when the ball is dropped.
 If you drop it and it accidentally touches yourself, your partner or equipment before it strikes the ground, or it rolls closer to the hole, you must drop the ball again, without penalty.

 On the green

-You can repair ball marks and old ball plugs on the green if these affect your putting line.
-However you may not repair spike marks.
+You can repair ball marks, spike marks and old ball plugs on the green if these affect your putting line.
 You may remove leaves and other loose impediments on the line of your putt and you may also mark the position of your ball to pick it up and clean it.